 Michel Morvan – Co Founder – Cosmo Tech

-As Renault found, having a virtual simulation of their production process is the key to delivering products more efficiently while minimizing disruptions in the production line.
+As our automotive client found, having a virtual simulation of their production process is the key to delivering products more efficiently while minimizing disruptions in the production line.
 But as your company adjusts to unforeseen circumstances or changes in supply (or demand), keeping up with a constantly changing landscape becomes difficult.